openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 pair of veth interfaces, and will plug one of the veth to the E-VPN
 instance:

-*  on server A, plug a netns interface with IP 12.11.11.1 into a new E-VPN named "test2", with route-target 64512:79
+*  on compute node A, plug a netns interface with IP 12.11.11.1 into a new E-VPN named "test2", with route-target 64512:79

    .. code-block:: console

        bagpipe-rest-attach --attach --port netns --ip 12.11.11.1 --network-type evpn --vpn-instance-id test2 --rt 64512:79

-*  on server B, plug a netns interface with IP 12.11.11.2 into a new E-VPN named "test2", with route-target 64512:79
+*  on compute node B, plug a netns interface with IP 12.11.11.2 into a new E-VPN named "test2", with route-target 64512:79

    .. code-block:: console